QuantumKitHub/PEPSKit.jl/docs/src/examples/heisenberg_su/index.md

 ## Simple updating

 We proceed by initializing a random weighted PEPS that will be evolved.
-Again, we'll normalize its vertex tensors.
-First though, we need to take of defining the appropriate (symmetric) spaces:
+First though, we need to define the appropriate (symmetric) spaces:

 ````julia
 Dbond = 4